Flat roof insurance for a property with a full or partially flat roof

 The first suggested method of calculating how much of your roof is flat is to consult your homebuyer’s survey.
-Another alternative is to contact your local builder or surveyor who will be able to provide you with an accurate calculation on the flatness of your roof.
+Another alternative is to contact your local builder or surveyor who will be able to provide you with an accurate calculation of the flatness of your roof.
 If the above is not an option, you can utilise free online sources such as Google Earth to retrieve an aerial view of your property or simply judge the flat roof percentage by eye.

 Generally, insurers will build your premium based on how much of your roof is flat.
 In most instances, if your roof is more than 30% flat, you will expect to pay a higher premium as more of your property is exposed to risk.
 Contrastingly, if your roof is less than 30% flat, your premium will remain largely unaffected.

-Why choose CoverBuilder for your flat roof insurance?
+Why choose CoverBuilder for flat roof insurance?

 If your home falls within this bracket, we’d be more than happy to help you at CoverBuilder.
-We believe that your flat roof home insurance doesn’t need to be difficult or costly to purchase and we’re here to help you keep on top of it all.
+We believe that your flat roof home insurance doesn’t need to be difficult or costly to purchase.
+Therefore, we’re here to help you keep on top of it all.
 Offering a range of quotes from the UK’s top blue-chip insurers, we hope to offer you the cover you need for your non-standard home.